Prince George Airport

-Prince George Airport (abbreviated in initials as PGA) is an airport that serves Prince George, British Columbia, Canada, and the surrounding area.
-It is located just within the southern boundary of the city, 2.8 NM southeast, and is run by the Prince George Airport Authority.
+Prince George Airport is an airport located in Prince George, British Columbia, serving the city of Prince George and the surrounding area.
+The airport is operated by the Prince George Airport Authority.

-In 2019, 496,714 passengers used Prince George Airport.
-The airport offers multiple flights every business day between Prince George and Vancouver serviced by Air Canada via its Air Canada Express affiliate, WestJet and its affiliate WestJet Encore, and Central Mountain Air (CMA).
-WestJet has one daily scheduled flight to Calgary.
-CMA also has scheduled and charter services to many points in northern and central British Columbia as well as Edmonton.
+The airport offers scheduled flights to Vancouver, Calgary, and Victoria on Air Canada Express, WestJet Encore, Central Mountain Air, and Pacific Coastal Airlines.
+WestJet also has one daily scheduled flight to Calgary.
+Central Mountain Air also has scheduled and charter services to many points in northern and central British Columbia as well as Edmonton.
 WestJet flies a weekly non-stop flight to Puerto Vallarta, Mexico from November through to April.
-In January 2015, Pacific Coastal Airlines set up shop at Prince George offering two non-stop flights a day to Victoria.
-Air Canada Express and WestJet Encore both operate Bombardier Q400 turboprop into the airport while WestJet operates Boeing 737 jet liners.

-In February 2015, Prince George hosted the 2015 Canada Winter Games.
-Approximately 15,000 people came to the city by air for the games.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 The airport can handle aircraft with up to 30 passengers or 120 if they are unloaded in stages.

 History

 The airport opened in 1920, and until 1932, the site was the bypass highway that ran from Tenth Avenue to Eighteenth Avenue.
 The airport served as a stopover for aircraft including United States Army Junkers JL-4's and de Havilland Fours going to Alaska.
 In 1932, the airport was moved to the intersections of Highway 97 and Highway 16, near Carney Hill (the same site is now the Prince George Golf and Curling Club).
 At this second, newer airport, US planes also flew in large numbers to Alaska prior to the United States declaring war on Japan.
 Planes seen included Douglas B-18's and Martin B-10's.
 This airport was used until about 1942 and was closed for good on March 31, 1944.
 During the 1930s and early 1940s, it contained Pineview Elementary School, which was renamed the Airport School.

 In approximately 1942 the aerodrome was listed as D of T Aerodrome (old)- Prince George, British Columbia at with a variation of 28 degrees E and elevation of 1900 ft.
 The aerodrome was listed with two runways as follows: